 Types of financial aid

 Several types of financial aid exist, including grants, scholarships, work-study programs and loans.
 Often, the financial aid packages awarded to students include a combination of these.

 Grants, which are typically need-based, are the holy grail of financial aid as the dollars awarded need not be repaid.
 A grant is essentially free money.

 State governments, employers, religious groups, individual colleges, nonprofit groups and professional associations offer their own grants and scholarships.
-Some grants are specifically geared towards gender, grade level, military families, or ethnic background.
+Some are earmarked for students from a specific gender, grade level, military families, or ethnic background.

 The grants offered by the federal government include:

 - Federal Pell Grants (PELL), which are available to high need undergraduate students who have not yet earned a first bachelor’s degree.
 Award amounts can change yearly.
 For 2020-2021, the maximum award is $6,345, but the amount college students receive depends on financial need, cost of attendance, their status as a full- or part-time student and their plans to attend school for a full academic year or less.

 - Federal Supplemental Educational Opportunity Grants (FSEOG), which award between $100 and $4,000 per year to undergraduate students with exceptional financial need, who are also eligible for a Pell grant.
 The size of the award depends on financial need, when the student applies, the amount of other aid they received, and the availability of funds at their college, according to the Department of Education.
 The program is administered directly by the financial aid office at each participating school and is often called “campus-based” aid.
 Students should apply early as each school receives a finite amount of FSEOG funds, the Department of Education suggests.
 When the money runs out, no new awards can be granted until the following year.